 AlphaPow did work for me, though not quite as spectacularly as the advertising would suggest.
-Yes, it helped me get a good erection, which was great.
+Yes, it helped me get a good erection, which was good.

-But no, it wasn’t without side effects.
-Admittedly, I could tolerate them, and I’ve had much worse with some generic Sildenafil.
+But it wasn’t without side effects.
+Admittedly, I could tolerate them, and I’ve had worse with some generic Sildenafil.
 But it’s important to be aware that it might cause some discomfort.

 So would I recommend it?
-Well, maybe if you don’t mind experimenting with low cost over the counter products, and don’t want to take recognized medication.
+Well, probably only if you don’t mind experimenting with low cost over the counter products, and don’t want to take recognized medication.